tanwasp/LunchBox-Android/intellij/doc/use_cases/send-follow-request.md

-# Send Follow Request (Brief)
+# Send Follow Request

 ## 1. Primary actor and goals

-__User__: Wants to request to follow a profile.
+* __User__: Wants to request to follow a profile.
 Wants to connect with people they know and be able to see their reviews.

 ## 2. Other stakeholders and their goals